clockwerkz/cardsonthetable/README.md

-# webpractice
-A repository for various webpages I'm making to practice my html/css skills
+# Cards on the Table website

-This first site is based off a mock up created by Wenye Zhao for the Design Lab Design 1 final project.
+This site is based off a mock up created by Wenye Zhao for the Design Lab Design 1 final project.